 UBIRR SUNSET VIEWPOINT AND ROCK ART

 When you arrive you will find a parking lot.
 From here there is a 1-kilometer circuit, which leads you through several rock-art sites.
-The rock art was distinctly different to many I had seen before.
-There were several alien looking figures that guides had told us were bad people.
+The rock art was distinctly different from many I had seen before.
+There were several alien-looking figures that guides had told us were bad people.
 Instead of dot painting, only many of the paintings had solid lines.
 With hundreds of different tribes across the country over thousands of years, it’s so intriguing to see the different styles and stories being told.

-From the 1- kilometer circuit you can venture up further.
+From the 1-kilometer circuit, you can venture up further.
 On the way up the rocks, you will pass several more rock art sites.
 There is a defined trail and you are asked to stay on this trail to protect these important, sacred sites.
 There is plenty of exploring to do once you reach the top areas, so please stay on the trail as you make the ascent.

-The climb up only takes about 10 minutes and is moderately easy.
-It is a bit steep but small steps and a defined path make the journey up simple enough.
 Once you reach the first plateau you will get some epic views of the Nadab Floodplain.
 It looks like you are peering out over an African plain and I found myself waiting for an elephant or giraffe to pop out from behind a tree.
 The Floodplain seems to extend forever!

 Despite all of the intriguing rock art sites, it is the sunset that most tourists come to Ubirr for.
 As the sun begins to set a crowd assembles atop the Ubirr Rock to bring an end to the day.
 Northern Territory is known for its epic sunsets and especially for the red ball of fire.
 When the sun sets it isn’t blinding it is a fiery red ball, which you can seemingly stare directly at without being blinded.
-It’s like few places in the world.

 The night we visited Ubirr Rock for sunset was a sunset to remember.
 After the official sunset time had passed and the sun had disappeared most of the tourists left.
 However, a few of us knew there could be more to come and we stuck around for the show of colors.
 It paid off as pastels began to float through the sky over the Nadab Plain.